GINA: Case Studies

 - Because he is 25 years of age and is too young for current lipid profile screening recommendations, his insurer likely will not cover laboratory testing without review of the DTC results that demonstrate his increased cardiovascular risk by genotype.

 - The insurer can request the DTC results to determine medical necessity for lipid profile screening and surveillance, and Alzheimer surveillance later in life.

 - Under GINA, he cannot be denied health insurance because of his apoE4 genotype.

 Case 3: GINA, Manifest Disease, and Predisposition

-A 39-year-old woman, Rachel, presents to her internist after finding a mass in the upper outer quadrant of her right breast.
+Rachel, 39 years old, presents to her internist after finding a mass in the upper outer quadrant of her right breast.
 She is referred to an oncologist for evaluation and undergoes a biopsy that is positive for invasive breast cancer.
-Because of her young age at presentation and her Ashkenazi Jewish heritage, Rachel is referred for genetic counseling and testing and is found to carry a BRCA 1 mutation.
+Because of her young age at presentation and her Ashkenazi Jewish heritage, Rachel is referred for genetic counseling and testing and is found to carry a BRCA1 mutation.
 After review of her options, she opts for bilateral mastectomy.